 Light traveling from one direction can't reach the other side of an object which creates the illusion of three dimensions.
 When we keep our shadows relatively gray compared to our lights, the lights will be more colorful.

 When we watch our temperature relationship between light and shadow, we reinforce the illusion of light and shadow on the two-dimensional surface that we’re working on to create the impression of three dimensions.

-How to Simplify Color to Create Depth
+How to Simplify Color for Painting to Create Depth

 We can also use color to create depth.
 In our first post in the Fundamentals of Art series on values we saw how when values drop off as they recede into the distance, they become more like the background, more muted.

 The same thing applies to color.
 So, the further away an object is, the closer in color it will become to the color of the background or the environment that it's in.

 For example, if we have a blue sky, these mountains become more and more blue as they recede into the distance.
 Gradually the mountains lose variations in local color like the red bark on the trees and the green leaves.
 We’re not going to see those colors anymore as they fade away into blue.